- The South African billionaire is one of the richest people in the country

 All his hard work led to Motsepe being named South Africa’s wealthiest man in 2012, with a fortune consisting of $2.4 billion.
 However, he moved down to sixth place in 2017, with a new balance of $1,8 Billion.

-He is now able to afford luxuries most other people can’t.
+He is now able to afford luxuries and lifestyle most other people can’t.

 Motsepe bought a R69 million mansion in Cape Town in 2014, and just a year later, he bought land for R30 million in one of Cape Town’s property hot spots.

 Motsepe also has great taste in cars.
-He reportedly owns a 2007 BMW 750 iL, Mercedes Benz S65 AMG, a Bentley Continental GT and the BMW 760 Li.
+He reportedly owns a collection of a 2007 BMW 750 iL, Mercedes Benz S65 AMG, a Bentley Continental GT and the BMW 760 Li.

 Rumours also surfaced claiming he bought one of his children a Supercharged B7 Audi RS4.